rethinkdb/rethinkdb-go/README.md

 ## Examples

 Many functions have examples and are viewable in the godoc, alternatively view some more full features examples on the [wiki](https://github.com/dancannon/gorethink/wiki/Examples).

+Another good place to find examples are the tests, almost every term will have a couple of tests that demonstrate how they can be used.

 ## Further reading